kyleshevlin/matchbox/README.md

 A simple JavaScript plugin to match the height of boxes.

+## Note

+This package should be almost completely unnecessary at this point.
+I made this before Flexbox and CSS grid were viable options.
+The projects I worked on at the time often required that I create a grid of boxes with equal, yet dynamic heights.
+This was my solution.
+You should count yourself lucky if you never had to solve this problem (and have it work responsively!).

 ## Installation

 Matchbox is available via NPM. _NOTE:_ `matchboxes` is plural as a `Matchbox` project already exists.